knowrahman/AWS-SAA-C02-Course/README.md

   - Resources need to check the meta-data periodically
 - Should always use roles compared to storing long term credentials
 - CLI tools use role credentials automatically
+- After configuration of the role the command line tools and even sdks like .net will automatically look for the configuration using the meta-data/iam/security-credentials and use them on the priority basis unless you specify a new profile to be used -- Priorities List
+    - Command line options
+    - Environment varibles
+    - CLI credentials file
+    - CLI configuration file
+    - Container Credentials
+    - Instance profile credentials

 ### 1.8.4.
 AWS System Manager Parameter Store

-Passing secrets into an EC2 instance is bad practice because anyone who has access to the meta-data has access to the secrets.
+Passing secrets into an EC2 instance is bad practice even with user-data because anyone who has access to the meta-data has access to the secrets.

 Parameter store allows for storage of **configuration** and **secrets**